-- Students are responsible for any additional expenses related to their practicum including relocation costs to practicum sites outside of Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police (RCMP.) - Textbooks and other learning materials cost about \$1,500. - Students must have a personal computer and access to the Internet.
+- Students are responsible for any additional expenses related to their practicum, including pre-practicum requirements as outlined by the program, and relocation costs to practicum sites outside of Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police (RCMP.) - Textbooks and other learning materials cost about \$2,000. - Students must have a personal computer and access to the Internet.
 Most classes are taught at SAIT, but some require online access.
 All courses require additional self-study. - Students must have their immunizations reviewed by the SAIT Health Clinic.
 There is a \$75 charge to review vaccine history.
-Any vaccines to be administered will result in additional charges.
+Any vaccines to be administered will result in additional charges. - Students pay \$75 Comp Tracker fee for the first two years of the program.